Frequently Asked Questions

 Will I have a roommate?

 All BUSTI students live in double-occupancy rooms.
 Roommates are assigned by the Office of Housing.
-In the rare event of an uneven number of students, some students may not have a roommate assigned to them.
+In the event of an uneven number of students, some students may not have a roommate assigned to them.

 Can local students participate in BUSTI while living at home?